python-attrs/attrs/docs/examples.rst

    False

 This functions also works for nested ``attrs`` classes.
-You just pass a (possibly nested) dict with changes for an attribute:
+Pass a (possibly nested) dictionary with changes for an attribute:

 .. doctest::